Student Services

 Student Accessibility Services

-Student Accessibility Services (SAS) at Oklahoma State University offers academic support to students with disabilities attending the Stillwater campus.
+Student Accessibility Services (SAS) at Oklahoma State University offers academic, housing, and dining support to students with disabilities attending the OSU Stillwater and NOC Stilwater campuses.
 Student Accessibility Services is committed to providing a community that ensures full participation for students.
 Additionally, Student Accessibility Services is a resource for faculty and staff members.
 Appropriate services are determined on an individualized basis and may include housing or dining accommodations, accessible textbooks, classroom access, testing accommodations, assistive technology, reduced course load and other services based on disability-related need.

 Reduced Course Load Accommodation